mixxxdj/manual/source/chapters/user_interface.rst

   The transport controls of the deck

 **Beatjump/ Loop Move Size**
-  You can type or use the arrow keys in the input box to select the number of beats to jump or move, with the Beatjump Forward/ Backward buttons.
+  You can type, use the arrow keys or scroll vertically in the input box to select the number of beats to jump or move, with the Beatjump Forward/ Backward buttons.

+**Beatjump Backward button**
+  Clicking this while the loop is inactive will make the track jump backward by the set number of beats (left click) or by one beat (right click).
+  Clicking this while the loop is active will move the loop backward by the set number of beats (left click) or by one beat (right click).

 **Beatjump Forward button**
-  Left-clicking this button while the loop is inactive will make the track jump forward by the set number of beats.
+  Clicking this while the loop is inactive will make the track jump forward by the set number of beats (left click) or by one beat (right click).
-  Left-clicking this button while the loop is active will move the loop forward by the set number of beats.
+  Clicking this while the loop is active will move the loop forward by the set number of beats (left click) or by one beat (right click).
-  Right-clicking this button while the loop is inactive will make the track jump forward by one beat.
-  Right-clicking this button while the loop is active will move the loop forward by one beat.

-**Beatjump Backward button**
-  Left-clicking this button while the loop is inactive will make the track jump backward by the set number of beats.
-  Left-clicking this button while the loop is active will move the loop backward by the set number of beats.
-  Right-clicking this button while the loop is inactive will make the track jump backward by one beat.
-  Right-clicking this button while the loop is active will move the loop backward by one beat.

 .. _interface-vc-mode: